CattleHome/LinearRegression_MonteCarlo_Plot/README.md

-Introduction:
+Introduction: This is a course project, which consists of 5 parts.

-This is a course project, which consists of 5 parts.
-This project applied simple & multiple linear regression, Monte Carlo simulation, plotting of line/curve/scatter/bar.
+Contents: simple & multiple linear regression, Monte Carlo simulation, plotting of line/curve/scatter/bar.

 Programming language: Python